-We received many photos illustrating the amazing work that local groups have been doing to benefit their communities both prior to and during lockdown.
+Norfolk Community Foundation received many photos illustrating the amazing work that local groups have been doing to benefit their communities at a time when their need has never been greater as a result of Covid-19.
 The winners have now been announced to celebrate their work this Norfolk Day.

-Many congratulations to The Hamlet who receive £500 to support their important work.
+Many congratulations to Scotty’s Little Soldiers who receive £500 to support their important work.

 Second place winner: Norfolk Accident & Rescue Service